YanWittmann/menter-lang-docs/doc/guide/md/basics/primitive_types.md

 # Basic Types and Values

-Menter includes a variety of basic data types such as numbers, strings, booleans, lists and maps/dicts/objects.
+Menter includes a variety of basic data types such as numbers, strings, booleans, lists and objects.
 Values are the smallest building block everything else is made of: Every expression can be evaluated into a single value, even control structures like `if`, `for`, and so on.